Houston Civil Litigation Lawyers

 - Special Appearance and Objection to Jurisdiction of Texas Courts.
 If you have been sued in Texas but have no connection with this state, you might be able to object to the jurisdiction of the Texas courts and get the case dismissed.

 - Breach of Contract Defenses.
 Just because you have been sued for breach of contract, that doesn’t mean you can’t defend the case.
-Many defenses to a breach of contract are available under the law.
+Many defenses to a civil suit for breach of contract are available under the law.
+Our Civil Defense Attorneys will discuss the options with you.